mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 - Server with GUI installation pattern

-1. Create user student with password password, and user root with password **password**.
+1. Create user **student** with password password, and user root with password **password**.

-2. Configure your system to automatically loop-mount the ISO of the installation disk on the directory /repo.
+2. Configure your system to automatically loop-mount the ISO of the installation disk on the directory **/repo**.
 Configure your system to remove this loop-mounted ISO as the only repository that is used for installation.
 Do not register your system with subscription-manager, and remove all reference to external repositories that may already exist.

 3. Reboot your server.
 Assume that you don’t know the root password, and use the appropriate mode to enter a root shell that doesn’t require a password.
 Set the root password to mypassword.